dredd-bot/Dredd/PrivacyPolicy.md

 ##### • No one, besides you. (not including bot developer(s))

 ### 3. How can I get rid of the data stored?
-#### To clear your nicknames you can opt-out which will also stop logging your nicknames by invoking `<serverprefix>nicks opt-out`.
+#### To clear your nicknames you can opt-out which will also stop logging your nicknames by invoking `<serverprefix>nicks opt`.
 That will fully erase your nicknames you had in the past and will stop logging your future nicknames.
 #### To clear your todo list you can invoke `<serverprefix>todo clear`
 #### To clear your warnings do one of the following:
 ##### • You must leave the server